ericsonga/APCSAReview/_sources/Unit8-2DArray/Array2dCodePractice.rst

 .. tabbed:: arr2DEx7

         .. tab:: Question

+           .. activecode::  arr2DEx7q
+              :language: java
+              :autograde: unittest
+              :practice: T

               Declare and create a two-dimensional array of strings named ``colors``.
 Put the colors ("red", "yellow", "blue") in the first row, and the colors ("orange", "green", "purple") in the second row.
 Then print every value in the array.

-           .. activecode::  arr2DEx7q
-              :language: java
+              ~~~~
               public class Test1
               {
                   public static void main(String[] args)